 Got everything for submission?
 You're now ready to create your application and rev it up with enthusiasm.
 Before you go high and mighty, here are tips to remember in doing it:

 - Learn some great tips from the admissions team themselves

 While most elite universities will just give out advice sparsely, Tufts is generous enough to dedicate a page for application advice here.
-From how to write your essays to the ways of creating your profile, the admissions team want to help you out.
+From how to write your essays to creating your profile, the admissions team wants to help you out.
 Follow their information, and you'll get your application up and running.

 - Write your essays with excellence with the tips Tufts gives

 As required, you'll be writing supplemental essays with your application.
 Don't worry; Tufts also gave some great tips on how to ace them here.
 It'll give you an insight into what Tufts wants to see from you, and it'll cut down the daunting task into bite-sized chunks of easiness to be comfortable.